HOME

 Master's Thesis

-My primary research is in genomics and metabolomics with the objective of understanding aging in humans.
+My primary research is in genomics and metabolomics with the objective of increasing the collective understanding of the process of aging in humans.
 Our lab explores statistical methods to learn about biological processes that influence longevity using the Canadian Longitudinal Study on Aging and an exceptional cohort of Super-Seniors (conducted by my supervisor Dr. Angela Brooks-Wilson).

 Phylogenetics